inveniosoftware/docs-invenio-rdm/docs/customize/administration_interface.md

 ### Create custom view

-A custom view can be created by inherting directly from `AdminView`.
+A custom view can be created by inheriting directly from `AdminView`.
 #### Usage

 ```python